moizKachwala/Angular2-express-mongoose-gulp-node-typescript/README.md

 1. Angular 2 Quick Start application (Tours of Hero) from https://angular.io/docs/ts/latest/quickstart.html
 2. Added support for Gulp so that js files are moved out of the app folder.
-3. It will create a build folder where it will place all the js files.
+3. It will create a dist folder where it will place all the js files.
 4. Gulp will monitor for the changes via help of watcher.
 5. Created folder structure for easy access of components, services and models.
 6. Applied tslint for avoiding any typos.